yann112/coding_rules/README.md

     def get_data(self) -> str:
         # Code to call the API and get the data.
         pass

-# Open/Closed Principle: The DataProvider class is open for extension (new data providers can be added) but closed for modification (the existing code doesn't need to change).

-# Liskov Substitution Principle: The FileDataProvider and ApiDataProvider classes can be used interchangeably wherever a DataProvider is expected.

-# Interface Segregation Principle: The DataProvider interface is narrowly focused and doesn't contain any methods that aren't relevant to all data providers.

-# Dependency Inversion Principle: The Manager class depends on abstractions (DataProvider) rather than concrete implementations (FileDataProvider, ApiDataProvider).

 class Manager:
     def __init__(self, data_provider: DataProvider, logger: logging.Logger = None):